anjax1999/portfolio-project/README.md

 Easy navigation to important platforms such as LinkedIn, GitHub, and other relevant sites.
 * Interactive Text and Design:
 Engaging and dynamic content that enhances user experience while maintaining a sleek and contemporary aesthetic.

 This project demonstrates expertise in responsive design, seamless frontend-backend integration, and a focus on user-centric interface development.

-ENG: EN: My portfolio project is available at this address:
+ENG: The project is available at the following address:
 [Portfolio Project](https://anjax1999.github.io/portfolio-project/)